azrasking/ShiveWorks/README.md

 * Windows
   * Go to the mosquitto installation directory (`cd C:\Program Files\mosquitto`), open terminal and run `mosquitto -v --config-file {{path/to/file.conf}` to start the broker
   * Make sure the network is set to "Private" in the Windows Firewall settings
+  * An [MQTT Explorer](https://mqtt-explorer.com/) is recommended to monitor the MQTT messages

 ## Overseer.py
   * Download and install [paho](https://pypi.org/project/paho-mqtt/)